bradenfarris/White-Paper.md/Whitepaper1.md

-# The North American River Otter: From Near Extirpation to Over Population
+# The North American River Otter: The Good, The Bad, and The Future

 ## Introduction